burakberkkeskin/crtforge/README.md

 The binaries can be downloaded from the release page.

-Simply execute the following commands to install crtforge:
+Simply execute the following commands to install crtforge on Linux and macOS:

 ```bash
 sudo curl -L -o /usr/bin/crtforge https://github.com/safderun/crtForge/releases/latest/download/crtforge-$(uname -s)-$(uname -m) && \